 A PC without a CON bonus carrying more load than their STR allows may only move at ½ speed for up to one hour, before gaining two levels of Fatigue and being forced to rest for at least six turns/one hour.
 Any further movement will require passing a Hard WIL check to continue, they will also incur a further level of Fatigue every hour.
 After this kind of exertion, a full, overnight rest will restore the PC to 1 Level of fatigue, until their next Long Rest.

 - “Free”: Regular clothing, rings, one Amulet/necklace, hat

-- One-fourth Slot: Potion/Oil flask, Knife/dagger, Jewelry, Torch, Cloak/Coat, Wand
+- One-fourth Burthen: Potion/Oil flask, Knife/dagger, Jewelry, Torch, Cloak/Coat, Wand

-- One-Half Slot: One Spell, one set of Clothing (stowed), Food for one day, Rod or Bowl (magical focus)
+- One-Half Burthen: One set of Clothing (stowed), Food for one day, Rod or Bowl (magical focus)

-- One Slot: 5# coins, One Level of Fatigue, Staggered, Obligations, Curses, Tools/Kit, Spell Books, Water (1 day) 50’ Rope, Lantern, Shield, Helmet, Heavy Clothing for cold weather, Staff, Bow and Quiver
+- One Burthen: 5# coins, One Level of Fatigue, a Serious Wound, Staggered, Obligations, Curses, Tools/Kit, Spell Books, Water (1 day) 50’ Rope, Lantern, Shield, Helmet, Heavy Clothing for cold weather, Staff, Bow and Quiver, a prepared Spell

 - Variable: Small or Medium Hand Weapons (1-2), Armor (Light 1, Medium 2, Heavy 3), Magic Items (1-3), Crossbow and quiver (1-2)

-- For any items not specifically listed, use your best judgement (about five to ten pounds per slot) or consult the GM
+- For any items not specifically listed, use your best judgement (about five to ten pounds per Burthen) or consult the GM